 The focus of our research work is algorithm and software development for nucleic acid and protein sequence analysis; the multiple-alignment program "DIALIGN" and the gene-finding program "AUGUSTUS" are widely used tools that have been developed in our department.
-More recently, we started to work on alignment-free approaches to comparative sequence analysis, here we developed the tools "kmacs" and "spaced words".
+More recently, we started to work on word-matching statistics and on alignment-free approaches to comparative sequence analysis, here we developed the tools "kmacs", "Prot-SpaM" and "Multi-SpaM".

-Other areas of research in our department include: metabolomics and mass, spectroscopy data analysis, phylogeny reconstruction, metagenomics, motif discovery and remote homology detection using machine learning methods, genome annotation for prokaryotes, recombinations in viral genomes and HIV classification using coalescent theory.
+Other areas of research in our department include phylogeny reconstruction, metagenomics, motif discovery and remote homology detection using machine learning methods, genome annotation for prokaryotes, recombinations in viral genomes and HIV classification using coalescent theory.